jknightlab/ATACseq_pipeline/Core_manuscript/Fseq_Macs2_Hotspot/peakcaller_comparison_workflow.md

 Macs2 peaks have a higher % overlap with DNaseI peaks, slightly higher signal-to-noise ratio and narrower peaks.

+Most importantly, when looking at FSeq and Macs2 peaks by eye, FSeq peaks look more realistic.

+Based on these observations we made a decision to use the following peak caller to analyze our data further on: **FSeq, length 800, threshold 14**.

 -------------------------------------------------
 developed by Irina Pulyakhina irina@well.ox.ac.uk